godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 - Add meshes to Video RAM Profiler. ([GH-103238](https://github.com/godotengine/godot/pull/103238))

 ### GDScript
 Adding backtracing to GDScript was among the most highly-requested features from our users for years.
 By their powers combined, [Mikael Hermansson](https://github.com/mihe) and [Juan Linietsky](https://github.com/reduz) have added script backtracing support to GDScript ([GH-91006](https://github.com/godotengine/godot/pull/91006)).
-Finding the root problem behind warnings/errors required manually hunting down the issue with very little assistance from the editor itself; a problem that will no longer plague users that utilize the backtracing functionality.
+Finding the root problem behind warnings/errors that appear at runtime required being able to reproduce them in the editor to use the debugger.
+Developers will now have the possibility to see backtraces of runtime errors directly in their logs, making it possible to debug and fix issues that happen under user testing or in shipped titles.
 This functionality is always available in debug mode, but can be activated in release mode if **Debug > Settings > GDScript > Always Track Call Stacks** is enabled in the project settings.
 This can make it easier for users to report issues in a way that developers can track down.

 As mentioned in the new features section, abstract methods were a continuation of abstract classes.
 While the ability to create abstract classes was always available internally, it's thanks to [Aaron Franke](https://github.com/aaronfranke) that GDScript users can now take advantage of this paradigm ([GH-67777](https://github.com/godotengine/godot/pull/67777)).
 Now if a user wants to introduce their own abstract class, they merely need to declare it via the new `abstract` keyword.

-- **NOTE:** In following beta snapshots, `abstract` will be changing from a keyword to an annotation, as to better suit the existing GDScript conventions.
+- **NOTE:** In following beta snapshots, `abstract` will be changing from a keyword to an `@abstract` annotation, as to better suit the existing GDScript conventions.

 And more:
 - Inline color pickers. ([GH-105724](https://github.com/godotengine/godot/pull/105724))